ETC-UA/LeafAreaIndex.jl/README.md

     mycameralens = calibrate(width, height, ci, cj, fθρ, fρθ) polarimg = PolarImage(img, mycameralens)

-You can now construct an iterator to access a specific zenith range, eg between 30⁰ and 60⁰.
+You can now construct an *iterator* to access a specific zenith range, eg between 30ᵒ and 60ᵒ.
 It will return the pixels on each ring in the range by increasing ρ² in a tuple with a vector of polar angles ϕ and a vector of corresponding pixels.

-    zenithiterator = rings(polarimg, pi/6, pi/3)
-    for (ρ², ϕ, px) in zenithiterator
+    for (ρ², ϕ, px) in rings(polarimg, pi/6, pi/3)
-        # do something
+        # do something with each ρ², ϕ, px variable
     end

-If you just want the pixels in a zenith range, `pixels(polarimg, pi/6, pi/3)` will return a vector with pixels faster.
+If you just want the pixels in a zenith range, `pixels(polarimg, pi/6, pi/3)` will return a vector with pixels very fast.
 A shortcut `pixels(polarimg)` is translated to `pixels(polarimg, 0, pi/2)`.

 The `segments` function can further splits these ring pixels in n segments (eg. for clumping calculation).
 It returns a vector with n elements, each a vector with segment pixels.